Rose de Cherbourg

 • The restructuring of the Pascal Towers is now complete and has given rise to the Landscape project, which has all the characteristics of a sustainable and service-oriented building;

-• The Hekla tower, scheduled for delivery in 2022, is designed by the architect Jean Nouvel;
+• The Hekla tower, delivered in 2022, is designed by the architect Jean Nouvel;

 • Campuséa, the student residence to be delivered in 2019 and the Hekla Tower's little sister, offers a colourful design and panoramic views;